yani-/windows-nfs-manager/README.md

 ## More Information

 Visit our [project page](https://yani-.github.io/windows-nfs-manager/) for detailed documentation and screenshots.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.